Algiers expedition (1541): Expedition

 Andrea Doria managed to find a safer harbour for the remainder of the fleet at Cape Matifu, five miles east of Algiers.
 He enjoined Charles V to abandon his position and join him in Matifu, which Charles V did with great difficulty.
-From there, still oppressed by the weather, the remaining troops sailed to Bougie, still a Spanish harbour at that time.
-Charles could only depart for the open sea on 23 November.
+From there, still oppressed by the weather, the remaining troops sailed to Béjaïa, still a Spanish harbour at that time.
+Charles could not depart for the open sea until 23 November.
 Throwing his horses and crown overboard, Charles abandoned his army and sailed home.
 He finally reached Cartagena, in southeast Spain, on 3 December.

-Losses amongst the invading force were heavy with 150 ships lost, plus large numbers of sailors and soldiers.
-A Turkish chronicler confirming that the Berber tribes massacred 12,000 invaders.
-So many of Charles' troops were taken captive that there was a glut of slaves on the market in Algiers, so that 1541 was said to be the year when Christians were sold for the price of an onion per head.
+Losses amongst the invading force were heavy with 150 ships lost and large numbers of sailors and soldiers.
+A Turkish chronicler wrote that the Berber tribes massacred 12,000 invaders.
+Leaving war materiel, including 100 to 200 guns which were recovered for the ramparts of Algiers, Charles' army was taken prisoner in such numbers that it was said the markets of Algiers were filled with slaves; so much that in 1541, it was said they were being sold for an onion per head.
+Hasan Agha was rewarded with the title of Beylerbey for his exploits over the Christian forces.

+Chronology

+The chronology of the expedition reconstructed by Daniel Nordman.